ankitaghosh9/ankitaghosh9.github.io/_pages/about.md

 redirect_from:
   - /about/
   - /about.html
 ---
-Hello, I'm Ankita Ghosh, an MSc Computer Science student majoring in visual and interactive computing at ETH Zürich, Switzerland.
-My interest lies in the intersection of computer vision, deep learning, and computer graphics.
-Currently, I am working on the topic of human motion generation in the [Computer Vision and Learning Group](https://vlg.inf.ethz.ch/) headed by [Prof. Dr. Siyu Tang](https://vlg.inf.ethz.ch/team/Prof-Dr-Siyu-Tang.html).
+Hello, I’m Ankita Ghosh, an MSc Computer Science student majoring in visual and interactive computing at ETH Zürich, Switzerland.
+My interest lies in computer vision, particularly its applications in the digital human and healthcare domain.
+Currently, I am interning at Stryker in Freiburg, Germany and working on vision pipelines for surgical planning.
+I am also associated with the [Computer Vision and Learning Group](https://vlg.inf.ethz.ch/) headed by [Prof. Dr. Siyu Tang](https://vlg.inf.ethz.ch/team/Prof-Dr-Siyu-Tang.html) where I am working on the topic of human motion generation.
 <br> <br>
 Previously, I interned at the [Social and Intelligent Robotics Research Laboratory](https://uwaterloo.ca/social-intelligent-robotics-research-lab/) at the University of Waterloo through the Mitacs Globalink Research Program on the topic of Emotion Recognition and Expression in Social Robots and at the Spectrum Lab in the [Indian Institute of Science, Bangalore](https://eecs.iisc.ac.in/) to devise deep learning approaches for diabetic retinopathy analysis.
 I have worked on medical projects involving rendering 3D anatomical parts in a virtual environment, and applications of deep learning in ophthalmology, explainable algorithms, and disaster management.
 My research undertakings have been accepted in IEEE conferences, and CVPR and NeurIPS workshops.
 <br> <br>